Dick Grayson: Flashpoint

-In the alternate timeline of the Flashpoint event, Dick Grayson and his parents are part of the Haley Circus acrobats, featured in a show alongside Boston Brand.
-In a vision that Doctor Fate gives Boston Brand, Boston is standing over Dick's body.
-Before the next show, Boston tries to convince Dick to perform solo.
-However, Dick tells him that family means too much to him.
-Dick poses the question that Boston's seeming fearlessness could stem from his insecurity of being alone.
-During the attack on Haley Circus by the Amazons, Dick's mother falls to the ground in the ensuing madness.
-When Dick, along with the circus, is running away from the Amazons, they are rescued by the Resistance member Vertigo.
-While they are hiding, Dick's father is fatally wounded by the Amazons.
-Boston tells him to leave his father but Dick refuses.
-Later, Dick's dying father makes Boston promise to protect his son.
-Afterwards, Dick and Boston run in the countryside looking for reinforcements, when they are soon caught in an explosion.
-Dick survived, but his friend Boston is killed.
-When he walks toward his friend's body, he is unaware of the fact that he walks through the ghost of Boston.
-Dick manages to kill the Amazons (including Starfire, who had joined with them) in a gasoline explosion.
-Meeting up with the Resistance, Dick becomes the new Doctor Fate.
-He is aided by the ghostly Boston, who lets him know that he is not alone.
+In the alternate timeline of the Flashpoint event, Dick Grayson is an acrobat in the Haley Circus alongside Boston Brand.
+After receiving a vision from Doctor Fate, Boston tries to persuade Dick to perform solo, but Dick prioritizes family over fame.
+During an attack by the Amazons, Dick's mother is injured, and his father is fatally wounded, making Boston promise to protect Dick.
+After escaping the attack, Dick survives an explosion that kills Boston, who becomes a ghostly guide for him.
+Dick ultimately takes on the mantle of Doctor Fate, using his powers to defeat the Amazons, including Starfire, and realizing he is not alone.

 Earth 2 (New 52)

 On Earth 2, Dick Grayson is a journalist who is forced to live in a survival camp with his son John and his wife Barbara Gordon due to an invasion of Parademons.
 After the fatal shooting of his wife, the disappearance of his son, and the death of the second Batman, Dick becomes the third Batman of Earth 2 where he attempts to diminish crime following the end of Convergence.
 He is later reunited with John, who in turn becomes the new Robin of Earth 2.
 Later, Dick becomes a wheelchair user and adopts a new alias as Oracle while Helena Wayne becomes the fourth Batman with John fighting by her side as her Robin.